 Disengaged employees are expensive, costing organizations $450-$550 billion every year.
 If you can’t get a potential hire to engage with your process, you might have a problem with that candidate, or you’ve got a problem with the experience you’re providing them.

 Promoting employee loyalty should start at the initial interview.
-When a programming professional interviews for a position at your company, part of your job is convincing them that you’re a great place to work.
+When a software engineer interviews for a position at your company, part of your job is convincing them that you’re a great place to work.
 Any coder worth hiring will certainly receive other offers, so it’s your job to entice them to work for your company.